restorando/graphql-query-whitelist/README.md

 One of the security concerns for a typical GraphQL app is that it lacks of a security mechanism out of the box.

-By default, anyone can query any field of your GraphQL app, and if your schema supports nested queries, someone could make a query that consumes all the resources of the server.
+By default, anyone can query any field of your GraphQL app, and if your schema supports nested queries, a malicious attacker could make a query that consumes all the resources of the server.

 Example: